 Tom Cesarini holds a PhD in leadership studies and an MA in nonprofit leadership and management from the University of San Diego (USD).
 Tom has extensive experience in the social sector as an executive director and consultant with a focus on narrative building, writing and editing, group relations, nonprofit-organization infrastructure, resource development, program design, and capacity building.
-He is the founder and chief leadership officer of Convivio, a nonprofit organization that promotes Italian cultural identity, and he is the founder and lead consultant of Chiaroscuro Consulting, providing a host of services to social-sector organizations.
+He is the founder and executive director of Convivio, a nonprofit organization that promotes Italian cultural identity, and he is the founder and lead consultant of Chiaroscuro Consulting, providing a host of services to social-sector organizations.

 Tom’s academic interests include leadership theory and practice; group relations; adult development; organizational culture; communications studies; arts and humanities; cultural and ethnic studies; film and society; ethical, philosophical, and psychological components of leadership; Emergent Leadership Theory; Integral Theory; nonprofit-sector trends.

 A nominee for the USD William P. Foster Outstanding Dissertation Award, Tom’s doctoral dissertation is titled, The Multiple Meanings of San Diego’s Little Italy: A Study of the Impact of Real and Symbolic Space and Boundaries on the Ethnic Identities of Eight Italian Americans.
 For his research, through the narrative constructions of participant life stories, Tom examined the perceptions of Italian Americans in San Diego with a connection to Little Italy.
 Other publications include two pictorial-history volumes: San Diego’s Fishing Industry (2009) and San Diego’s Little Italy (2006).